elucian/bee/draft/generic.md

  (id λ (type,type, ...) ∈ type)
 ```

-To assign an anonymous function as argument by name Bee uses: "::"
+To modify an anonymous function as argument by name Bee uses: "::"

 ```
  (id :: (param ,param ...) => (...))